Mostafayehya/Menofia-Pharmacy/README.md

 # Menofia-Pharmacy

-Cossole application that has the full functionality of a real pharmacy managment system .
+Console application that has the full functionality of a real pharmacy managment system .

 Created for learning purposes .